OIRNOIR/WackyWebM/README.md

 If you're on windows, you can simply double-click `run.bat`, as long as it's in the same folder as `wackywebm.js`.

+If you're on MacOS or Linux, you can run `run.sh`.
+You may have to give it permission to execute with `chmod +x run.sh`.

 You can also tweak the script to taste if you want to adjust how your file is generated.

 ## Mode options